brooklabteam/coding4conservation/index.md

 layout: home
 title: "Coding 4 Conservation"
 ---
-<p><em>A year-long mentorship program in R-based data analysis and communication for Malagasy students with ongoing research projects in ecology, conservation, biodiversity science, and related fields which runs from May 2022 to April 2023.</em></p>
+<p><em>A year-long mentorship program in R-based data analysis and communication for Malagasy students with ongoing research projects in ecology, conservation, biodiversity science, and related fields which runs from February 2024 to January 2025.</em></p>

 <!--
 <div class="bs-callout bs-callout-warning">